async-aws/aws/docs/compare.md

 ## Pagination eXperience

-Async-Aws handled, by default, the complexity of paginated results.
-You don't have to worry about `IsTruncated` or `NextMarker` or calling magic methods, just iterates over results, Async-Aws do the rest.
+AsyncAws handles the complexity of paginated results.
+You don't have to worry about `IsTruncated` or `NextMarker` or calling magic methods, just iterates over results, AsyncAws do the rest.

-**Async-Aws:**
+**AsyncAws:**
 ```php
 $objects = $s3Client->listObjectsV2(['Bucket' => 'my.bucket']);
 foreach ($objects as $object) {